Arie L. Kopelman: Life and career

-After attending The Boston Latin School and the Williston Northampton School, Kopelman completed his undergraduate at Johns Hopkins University and received an MBA from Columbia Business School.
-His first job after business school was working in the training program at Procter & Gamble, at their headquarters in Cincinnati, Ohio.
-After three years at the company, he became an account executive at the advertising firm Doyle Dane Bernbach (also called DDB Worldwide), where over the next twenty years he ascended the ranks to become Vice Chairman and then the General Manager.
+After attending The Boston Latin School and the Williston Northampton School, Kopelman completed his undergraduate studies at Johns Hopkins University and received an MBA from Columbia Business School.
+His first job after business school was working in the training program at Procter & Gamble at their headquarters in Cincinnati, Ohio.
+After three years at the company, he became an account executive at the advertising firm Doyle Dane Bernbach (also called DDB Worldwide), where over the next 20 years he ascended the ranks to become Vice Chairman and then the General Manager.
 During his tenure at DDB Worldwide, Kopelman worked with clients including JB Liquors, Heinz Ketchup, and Chanel, which was one of his largest accounts.

-In 1985 the owners of Chanel, Alain Wertheimer and Gérard Wertheimer, hired Kopelman as Chanel Inc.’s president and chief operating officer at their headquarters in New York City.
+In 1985, the owners of Chanel, Alain Wertheimer and Gérard Wertheimer, hired Kopelman as Chanel Inc.'s president and chief operating officer at their headquarters in New York City.
 At that point, Kopelman already had a 14-year-long working relationship with Chanel through DDB, where he had crafted advertising campaigns for the brand.
 Over the next 19 years at Chanel, Kopelman grew the brand to expand its core retail, fragrance, cosmetics, skin care, eyewear, and accessories businesses, transforming Chanel into a company earning multi-billion dollar revenues.
-At the outset of Kopelman’s career with Chanel, the brand had two standalone boutiques and its annual revenue was reported at $357 million.
+At the outset of Kopelman's career with Chanel, the brand had two standalone boutiques and its annual revenue was reported at $357 million.
 By the time of his retirement, there were 17 brick-and-mortar boutiques just in the United States and in 2014, Chanel reported annual sales in the area of $7 billion.

 During his tenure as president, the company released the fragrances Coco, Coco Mademoiselle, Chance, Allure, Allure for Men, Cristalle, Egoiste, and Egoiste Platinum.
-Coco Mademoiselle is the world’s best-selling fragrance.
-Kopelman was in charge of brand strategy for the company’s iconic fragrance, Chanel No. 5.
-As such, he put together the fragrance’s five-year multi-platform endorsement deal with Nicole Kidman, as the face of the perfume, for which the director Baz Luhrmann created television advertisements.
+Coco Mademoiselle is often ranked among the world's best-selling fragrances.
+Kopelman was in charge of brand strategy for Chanel No. 5.
+As such, he put together its five-year multi-platform endorsement deal with Nicole Kidman as the face of the perfume, for which the director Baz Luhrmann created television advertisements.

+Personal life and death

+Kopelman was married to Corinne "Coco" Franco.
+Coco, whose father was a businessman of Greek descent and whose mother was French, is from a Sephardic Jewish family.

+The couple had two children, New York Times bestselling author, actress, and creator of the show Odd Mom Out, Jill Kargman (married to American businessman Harry Kargman), and Will Kopelman, a private art advisor who is married to Vogue editor Alexandra Michler, and was previously married to actress Drew Barrymore.
+Kopelman and Franco had six grandchildren.
+They lived on the Upper East Side of Manhattan in New York City and additionally had a home together in Nantucket.

+Kopelman died from pancreatic cancer at home in Manhattan on October 7, 2024, at the age of 86.